uiriansan/SilentSDDM/README.md

   inputs,
   ...
 }: let
-   # for a more exhaustive example look at example package in flake.nix
+   # an exhaustive example can be found in flake.nix
    sddm-theme = inputs.silentSDDM.packages.${pkgs.system}.default.override {
       theme = "rei"; # select the config of your choice };
 in  {
+   # include the test package which can be run using test-sddm-silent
-   environment.systemPackages = [sddm-theme];
+   environment.systemPackages = [sddm-theme sddm-theme.test];
    qt.enable = true;
    services.displayManager.sddm = {
       package = pkgs.kdePackages.sddm; # use qt6 version of sddm